 This risk disclosure statement (the “Statement”) outlines a non-exhaustive list of risks which may be associated with the services or products we offer (the “Services”).
-In this Statement, references to “Enjinstarter”, “us”, or “we” means Web 3 Innovatisons FZE.
+In this Statement, references to “AYA”, “us”, or “we” means Web 3 Innovations FZE.
 References to “Virtual Assets” has the meaning ascribed to it in the Law No. [4] of 2022 Regulating Virtual Assets in the Emirate of Dubai, as may be amended from time to time.

 Generally